Developer Guide

 making retrieval of Person attributes easier.

-A similar consideration was made when implementing Meeting
+A similar consideration was made when implementing Meeting and Reminder.

 4.5.
 Archive feature [Leong Jin Ming]